-- 1. Jesus the Jew: One 3-page analysis on the ideas from a scholarly a source who has written on the Jesus as a Jew; or, Judaism at the time he lived. - 2.
-Quiz: On the development of theological ideas of Jesus as Christ; early Christian views of Messianic/Christological in comparison with Mark's Jesus. - 3.
+- 1. Jesus the Jew: One 3-page analysis on the ideas from a scholarly source who has written on Jesus as a Jew; or, Judaism at the time of Jesus. - 2.
+Quiz (2): On the development of theological ideas of Jesus; and early Christian views of Messianic/Christological beliefs. - 3.
 Christian Encounter: One Christian denomination compared in two different regions beginning with the initial encounter of indigenous and political powers; the role of women; and ritual and practices.
-After presenting research on the initial encounter the study will conclude with how the denomination responds to modern-day slavery or human trafficking today.
+A presentation of research may be required.
+This is a research, analysis, and writing endeavor.